 - Brown Street from Brock Street to Walsh Street is slated for road reconstruction with new sewers and watermains.
 The curb and gutter will be replaced along with sections of sidewalks.
 The road will be open to local traffic, but closed during some of the deeper excavation work.

-- Woodlawn Avenue, Ironwood Avenue, Edward Street and Kensington Drive will be closed to local traffic for installation of new storm sewers and replacement of existing watermains.
-The roads will be reconstructed complete with new curb and gutter.
+- Woodlawn Avenue, Ironwood Avenue and Kensington Drive will be closed to local traffic for installation of new storm sewers and replacement of existing watermains.
+The roads will be reconstructed complete with new curbs and gutters.

 - Storm sewer construction in the Syndicate Avenue/Durban Street area is expected to proceed in July.
 Local access only with possible driveway disruption.
 The project will include detouring of traffic on Northern Avenue.

 Road, Street Lighting & Sidewalk Improvements